One of the things I get all my clients to invest in before they do more extensive training on free weights is fitness wrist wraps.

 Here are the 4 main things to focus on in your wrist wraps buying decision.

 Here’s a simple rule.

-If you’re going to do heavy lifting, then you need more wrist support, and that requires stiffer materials.
+If you’re going to do heavy lifting, then you need more wrist support, and that requires stiffer materials for the lifting straps.

 If the loads are lighter and you do lots of different exercises, then something flexible would be more suitable.

 Also, it might be a good idea to find wrist wraps where the fabric does not retain sweat and smells.

 To get the maximum support for your wrists , the wrist wraps may need to go around your wrist more than once.

 Again, my general rule is for heavier loads, you want longer straps, even up to 36 inches long.

 For lighter loads, a 12 or 18-inch strap might do perfectly fine.

 “Not having strong wrist and forearm muscles increases your risk of wrist injury and pain, but creating strength in this area will allow you to lift heavier weights and create a thicker and well-defined forearm area.”